jonnonz1/nz-statute-book/acts/public/2022/oversight-of-oranga-tamariki-system-act-2022.md

     (c) does not include a parent or guardian of a child or young person
   - **chief executive of Oranga Tamariki** means the chief executive of Oranga Tamariki—Ministry for Children
   - **child** has the same meaning as in section 2(1) of the Oranga Tamariki Act 1989
-  - **Children and Young People’s Commission** means the Children and Young People’s Commission established by section 11 of the Children and Young People’s Commission Act 2022
+  - **Children’s Commissioner** means the Commissioner holding that office under section 11 of the Children’s Commissioner Act 2022
   - **code of ethics** means the code of ethics required by section 21
   - **coercive powers** means powers under the Oranga Tamariki Act 1989 that can be exercised without the consent of the individual concerned
   - **department** means a department within the meaning of section 5 of the Public Service Act 2020
   - **harm** includes physical, psychological, emotional, or sexual harm
   - **in care or custody** , in relation to a child or young person, means being subject to an order for custody or sole guardianship or to a care agreement, in favour of (or naming as the carer) the chief executive of Oranga Tamariki, an iwi social service, a cultural social service, or the director of a child and family support service
-  - **Independent Monitor of the Oranga Tamariki System** or means the person referred to in section 12(2)
-  - **Independent Monitoring Agency of the Oranga Tamariki System** or means the public service agency named in Schedule 2 of the Public Service Act 2020 that supports the Monitor in the performance or exercise of their functions, duties, and powers under this Act
+  - **Independent Monitor of the Oranga Tamariki System** or means the Independent Monitor of the Oranga Tamariki System established under section 12
   - **individual** means a natural person
   - **information rules** means rules made by the Monitor under section 49
   - **Māori Advisory Group** means the Māori Advisory Group appointed under section 17